Yellow-winged blackbird

 The yellow-winged blackbird (Agelasticus thilius) is a species of bird in the family Icteridae.

 It is found in Argentina, Bolivia, Brazil, Chile, Paraguay, Peru, and Uruguay.

-Its natural habitats are swamps, intertidal marshes, and pastureland.
+The species' natural habitats include marshes and pastureland.
+Adult males are black-plumaged except for bright yellow epaulets and the corresponding feather tracts on the underside of the wing.
+Adult females are brown and streaky, while immature males are similar to females in plumage, but with the addition of the adult male's yellow wing patches.